Off-Street Parking Review

 - New parking stall requirements for developments downtown and in village centres

-- More secure bicycle parking stalls required in multi-residential and office development
+- More secure bicycle parking stalls required in multi-residential and commercial development

 - New parking stall requirements that reflect the actual parking demand